Rugby Club Ladies’ Day Helps Charity Kick On Towards Fundraising Target

 He said: “The design was created by Carol and others at the club and proved very popular.
 We raised more than £1,500 from the auction alone and we held back one shirt which we will get framed ready to present to the Daisy Appeal along with the final cheque.”

-Claire Levy, Fundraiser at the Daisy Appeal, said: “It was a fantastic afternoon and we’re very grateful to Beverley RUFC and all their guests for generating so much money and for helping us to raise awareness of our work and the benefits we are bringing to the in our region.”
+Claire Levy, Fundraiser at the Daisy Appeal, said: “It was a fantastic afternoon and we’re very grateful to Beverley RUFC and all their guests for generating so much money and for helping us to raise awareness of our work and the benefits we are bringing to the people in our region.”

 The Daisy Appeal has now raised £7.5m towards its target of £8.5-million to complete a radiochemistry and cyclotron unit which will produce radioactive tracers at Castle Hill Hospital and provide the opportunity for patients to receive more personalised care leading to earlier diagnosis and giving them better treatment and quality of life.